 As you work toward your future professional goals, review the related information at the Bureau of Labor Statistics.

 In order to succeed as a Dental Assistant, you’ll need a detail-oriented mind and a knack for solving problems.
 You’ll encounter unique challenges for each patient and being prepared for these tasks with an open mind will help you succeed in your career.

 Being a great communicator is of vital importance – you’ll need to take accurate patient histories, explain your treatments, and help patients understand their care routines.

 In addition, having compassion for your patients is an extremely important part of being an effective Dental Assistant.
 As many as 75% of people have a fear of the dentist – you’ll have to be prepared to help these people through their visit.

-The program in Dental Assisting is accredited by the Commission on Dental Accreditation and has been granted the accreditation statuses of “Initial Accreditation”.
-The Commission is a specialized accrediting body recognized by the United States Department of Education.
+The Certificate in Dental Assisting program offered at the Nashville campus has been granted the accreditation status of “Approval without Reporting Requirements.”
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
 The Commission’s web address is: http://www.ada.org/en/coda.

 Amounts for tuition, fees, books, and supplies are subject to change.
 South College follows the required methodology provided by the Tennessee Higher Education Commission for the reporting of employment information for graduates.
 This information is compiled on an annual basis and submitted to the Commission by October 15 each year for graduates during the most recently completed reporting year (July 1-June 30).
 For more detailed information related to the calculation of graduate employment rates, please click here.